Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 Rapture” by Blondie is one of the most iconic ironic songs ever recorded.

-The song starts off with reggae-style rapping and a funky beat, giving it an upbeat feel, but when Debbie Harry sings the lyrics, they have a surprisingly dark message underneath.
+The song starts with reggae-style rapping and a funky beat, giving it an upbeat feel, but when Debbie Harry sings the lyrics, they have a surprisingly dark message underneath.

 31. “Chandelier” by Sia